 Advocate for Responsible Business, Sustainability, cross-sector collaboration.
 Active citizen.
-Professor of Corporate Responsibility, Chairman Carers UK.
+Emeritus Professor of Corporate Responsibility, Chair of Carers UK.
 Writer, speaker and campaigner.

 There could be as many as 300 million caregivers in the global workforce providing care for loved ones.
 Take Care is a practical guide that enables employers to better understand and support employees with caring responsibilities.
 It presents this as part of good management practice that strengthens organizational resilience and sustainability, and also argues that this is now an integral element of being a responsible employer and organisation.